wellyshen/react-cool-form/docs/api-reference/use-field-array.md

 `(from: number, to: number) => void`

-Move a value in an array to another index.
+Move an element in an array to another index.

 ### remove

 `(index: number) => FieldValue`

-Remove a value at an index of an array and return it.
+Remove an element at an index of an array and return it.

 ## Example